Posted: May 11, 2020

 Organizations and individuals around the world are struggling to figure out how to stay connected throughout the COVID-19 pandemic.
 For healthcare providers and patients, staying connected while observing social distancing creates unique challenges.
 While both patients and healthcare providers understand the need for accessible healthcare during this difficult time, seeing patients in person isn’t always possible or the best option.

 In order to protect the health of doctors and their patients, an increasing number of healthcare providers have turned to telehealth solutions.
-Telehealth makes it possible for healthcare providers to evaluate, diagnose, and treat patients using telecommunications technology.
+Telehealth makes it possible for healthcare providers to evaluate, diagnose, and treat patients using variety of messaging and telecommunications technology.
 In many cases, telehealth completely eliminates the need for in-person appointments.

 Telehealth reduces much of the pressure placed on emergency rooms and medical clinics.
 Through a secure telehealth platform, people suffering from ailments not related to COVID-19 can access care without having to physically enter a medical facility.
 Even patients who believe they might have contracted the virus can get evaluated without putting medical facility staff or other patients at risk.
 Of course, patients suffering from severe symptoms such as shortness of breath or chest pain should seek immediate in-person treatment.